Scaling Your SaaS Shouldn’t Break Your Onboarding.

 Growth is.

-When revenue accelerates, onboarding absorbs the load.
-The strain is predictable at this stage of scale.
+When revenue accelerates, onboarding carries the extra weight.
+The strain is common at this stage of growth.

 New hires require supervision.